We use some essential cookies to make this website work.

 We also use cookies set by other sites to help us deliver content from their services.

-The project aims to elucidate the characteristics and behaviour of the ash dieback pathogen Hymenoscyphus fraxineus, with particular focus on pathogen sporulation and infection strategy.
-It will also explore the interaction between ash dieback affected trees with species of root-attacking fungi from the genus Armillaria that are commonly found in woodlands and tree corridors.
+This completed project aimed to elucidate the characteristics and behaviour of the ash dieback pathogen Hymenoscyphus fraxineus, with particular focus on pathogen sporulation and infection strategy.
+It also explored the interaction between ash dieback affected trees with species of root-attacking fungi from the genus Armillaria that are commonly found in woodlands and tree corridors.
 This knowledge is required for more accurate disease modelling and management.

-This project is undertaken in the form of a post-graduate studentship which is a joint enterprise between Forest Research and the School of Biosciences, Cardiff University.
-It is funded by Defra, the Woodland Trust and Network Rail which form a steering group for the project
+This project is undertaken in the form of a post-graduate studentship which was a joint enterprise between Forest Research and the School of Biosciences, Cardiff University.
+Funding came jointly from Defra, the Woodland Trust and Network Rail which formed a steering group for the project.

 Cookies are files saved on your phone, tablet or computer when you visit a website.